-Fantasyland is probably the most popular of the lands at Magic Kingdom, and includes many of the most iconic Magic Kingdom rides.
+Fantasyland is probably the most popular of the lands at Magic Kingdom, and includes many of the most iconic Disney Magic Kingdom rides.

 Peter Pan’s Flight

-This is one of the most popular Magic Kingdom rides.
+This, surprisingly, is one of the most popular Magic Kingdom rides.
 It offers FastPass, and the lines can get very long.
 In this dark ride, you’ll board a ride vehicle and travel through the story of Peter Pan.
 It’s best for younger kids, because older kids won’t want to wait in the lines for this mild ride.
 But younger kids absolutely love it.

 it’s a small world

-I never skipping riding “it’s a small world” when I travel to the Magic Kingdom.
+I never skip riding “it’s a small world” when I travel to the Magic Kingdom.
 Known as the “The Happiest Cruise That Ever Sailed”, it’s a small world takes you through various cultures on this slow-moving boat ride.
 You’ll still be singing the song hours after visiting.
 My kids went on this as babies and still love riding it.

 Dumbo the Flying Elephant